openedx/edx-documentation/en_us/video/source/video_uploads.rst

 generated and delivered to its destination.

 * **desktop_mp4 URL**: The AWS location of a 720p resolution video file in mp4 format.
-This file is delivered to students who do not have access to YouTube and view course videos with an mp4 player.
+This file is delivered to learners who do not have access to YouTube and view course videos with an mp4 player.

 * **desktop_webm URL**: The AWS location of a 720p resolution video file in webm format.
-This file is delivered to students who do not have access to YouTube and view course videos with a webm player.
+This file is delivered to learners who do not have access to YouTube and view course videos with a webm player.

 * **mobile_low URL**: The AWS location of a 320p resolution video file.
-This file is delivered to students who download and view course videos on a mobile device.
+This file is delivered to learners who download and view course videos on a mobile device.

 * **youtube URL**: The YouTube location of a 1080p resolution video.
 By default, the edX video player delivers this video.

-The edX encoding and hosting process produces these alternatives to ensure optimal playback quality for your students.
+The edX encoding and hosting process produces these alternatives to ensure optimal playback quality for your learners.

 .. _Creating Videos: https://courses.edx.org/courses/edX/edX101/2014/courseware/c2a1714627a945afaceabdfb651088cf/9dd6e5fdf64b49a89feac208ab544760/